Professor’s death after collapsing in virtual class is a ‘sad reminder that the virus is real,’ friend says

 Michelle Denise Bolo said she took De Simone’s economics class at Argentina’s Universidad de Buenos Aires in 2017.

-Bolo said De Simone had her full attention even when she didn’t feel completely awake.
+Bolo said De Simone had her full attention even when she did not feel completely awake.

 “Her classes were at 7 a.m., it was very difficult sometimes, we were sleepy, but it was crazy because everybody listened to her,” 21-year-old Bolo said.
 “By the end of the class, nobody wanted to leave, everybody wanted to keep talking about what she was explaining.”